 Miss Li's martial arts biography may be read in the late Robert Smith's book 'Martial Musings: A Portrayal of Martial Arts in the 20th Century'.
 Miss Li also provided Robert Smith with some of the photographs in Robert Smith and Donn Draeger's book Comprehensive Asian Fighting Arts.
 An obituary published on-line by the Tai Chi Union for Great Britain, some time after Miss Li's death, may be found here.
 Robert Smith also writes about Miss Li (calling her the greatest Xing Yi boxer ever to visit the United States) and her teacher ('One of the greatest boxers China has produced') in his book on Xing Yi here.
 Rose Li was one of the few people that were instrumental in introducing the full system of Chinese Internal Martial Arts into the West, particularly in the USA and UK.
 The School remains the sole organisation authorised by Miss Li for continuing her teaching and is run under the auspices of its Principal Instructor Maurice Passman.

 Our intermediate syllabus builds upon the principles learnt previously.
 The use of biomechanical principles are examined, how spiral motion optimises the application of force vectors and how a body's structural integration/disintegration is applied in practice.
 The breathing techniques taught within the basic syllabus, used to provide the bridge between the physical body and the mind, are extended and their sophistication increased.
-Lastly, more time is spent on building up the body's physical components such as core strength, force application and movement optimisation.
+Lastly, more time is spent on building up the body's physical components martial elements such as core strength, force application and movement optimisation.

 The advanced syllabus consists of extending the basic syllabus to integrate physiological and neuro-psychological exercises into our martial arts practice.
 These advanced exercises, founded upon a Taoist/shamanistic unitary vision of Existence, form the real foundation of the System.
 The Nine-Form basis for these advanced practices were first documented nearly two thousand years ago in the Baopuze (抱朴子).
 Weapons, Chinese language (Mandarin) and Chinese calligraphy tuition form an integral part of the advanced syllabus.
 Our system has it's roots from Northern China with a direct lineage to some of the most renowned internal boxers.
 The School provides tuition in the three core arts of Nei Jia, TaiChi, Ba Gua, and Xing Yi as well as Mizong Chuan/Yue Jia Ba Shou and weapon systems (mostly jian).